vvndre/JS211_TicTacToeProject/README.md

 1. Work through your bugs.
 1. Use `node main.js` to run the game + `ctrl + c` to escape.
 1. Achieve green checks for each of your unit tests.
-1. Bonus Challenge: Since the game can only be one with three marks in a row, the minimum amount of marks required for a possible win is 5.
+1. Bonus Challenge: Since the game can only be won with three marks in a row, the minimum amount of marks required for a possible win is 5.
 There is no reason to run `checkForWin()` for marks 1-4.
 Adjust the program to only run `checkForwin()` after at least 5 moves have been made.

 #### Part 2: Use the DOM to build a GUI for your game

-1. Open `index.html` to find a pre-build 3x3 grid using `<td>` tags (table-data)
+1. Open `index.html` to find a pre-built 3x3 grid using `<td>` tags (table-data)
     * This html file is styled with `tictactoe.css`
     * It also has a script tag that links it to `dom-tictactoe.js`
 1. Open `dom-tictactoe.js`.
 You'll find starter code that helps you attach the logic from part 1 to the DOM so a user can use the screen instead of the terminal to play the game.